tsemach/typescript-txjs/README.md

 - **External Storage Adapter** - **done since 0.0.21** add an interface so Job cab be store itself to external storage.

 - **MountPoint Names String Literal** - change mountpoint names to be TypeScript string literal instead of just string.

+- **Persistence Adapter Per Type** - the ability to have different persistent drivers so different jobs can use different persistent driver.

 ## Conribution
 You can send me pull request on [GitHub] (https://github.com/tsemach/typescript-txjs) or you can